 The sheer number of different ways in which Linux can be run is astounding, as there are plenty of choices to go around.
 While there are plenty of distributions which rely on either the .deb or .rpm package formats, there’s also a handful which use their own formats, if any at all.
 One of those distributions is very unique compared to most others as the distribution’s developers don’t compile software into binary packages for easy installation.

-Instead, this distribution doesn’t care about how easy it is to install software, but rather have it work as well as possible on your system through machine-specific optimizations.
+Instead, this Linux distribution doesn’t care about how easy it is to install software, but rather have it work as well as possible on your system through machine-specific optimizations.